department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/2024-03 Dot Indicator and Slim Alert Usability Study/dot-indicator-research-plan.md

 We hypothesize that:
 - There will be a need for more than one type of indicator, i.e. both a badge with a count and a dot, as we've seen in other popular design systems, such as [Material Design](https://m3.material.io/components/badges/overview).
-	- We expect that it won't always make sense to use a count, and conversely, it won't always make sense to use a dot.
-For example, we expect that for notifications such as the number of unread messages, a count will be most useful, whereas a notification that past appointments may be eligible for travel reimbursement may need a dot to indicate that a user may want to review their past appointments for this benefit.
 - We expect that we may need to use a dark red color for the indicator to be useful for colorblind and low vision users, but that they will still be able to see and interpret the indicators.
 - We expect that the aria labels we have implemented for dot and badge indicators will deliver as close to the same experience as possible for screen reader users as a sighted user would have.
 - We expect that there may be interesting findings for <b>when</b> screen reader users would like to be alerted to indicators.
 We think there may be a better way to announce indicators than waiting until a user navigates to the specific link where the indicator is.
  - We expect the slim alert's current content will highlight when a claim requires Veteran attention, but the default content included in the component may not be sufficient to inform them as-is (testing is an opportunity to get a better sense of what matters most with claim updates and how we can refine the messaging to better call out what needs attention).

 ## Methodology